Sign up to receive e-newsletters, discounts and promotions

 The tavern features an old-fashioned ice cream parlor in The Tap Room, which served as the town mercantile for many years.
 The three dining rooms serve hearty country fare.
 The menu features family-style fried chicken, glazed ham, and other traditional dishes.
 Voted the "Best Fried Chicken in the State," by Rural Missouri magazine readers in 2011.
 A rotating lunch menu includes soups, sandwiches, salads and, always, fried chicken.
 Picnic food items, including fried chicken, are available for carry-out.

 During the Lyceum Theatre season (April-December), we are open Wednesdays and Fridays, 5 p.m.-7 p.m., if there is a performance scheduled.
 Please call for reservations.

 This museum features a collection of telephone memorabilia, including pieces dating to the days before direct-dial systems.
 Open March-December.

-Aviation museum featuring interactive exhibits, some designed especially with young people in mind; videotaped personal stories; restored aircraft; and memorabilia.
-School field trips are encouraged and can be arranged by contacting the museum in advance.
+Aviation museum featuring interactive exhibits, some designed especially with young people in mind; videotaped personal stories; restored aircraft; aviation-related exhibits; and memorabilia.

 Prairie Park is the 1849 Greek Revival mansion built by William B. Sappington, son of quinine Doctor, John Sappington.
 It is now a private residence with museum-quality, period furnishings.